Best daily deals

 You’re paying premium prices for both headphones, so it makes sense you want them to last.
 Both Bose and Sony have decent reputations.
 Arguably, the Bose QuietComfort 45 having a nylon and glass reinforced headband could contribute to greater longevity, but there’s no reason to doubt the hardware of either headphone.
 What kills wireless headphones is batteries dying, and at the end of the day, that will eventually happen to both the WH-1000XM5 and QC 45.
 Don’t take these headphones out in the rain, and try to practice good battery hygiene.
 If you’re really in doubt, buy from a reputable dealer.

 The Sony WH-1000XM3 is still an excellent set of headphones, with the even better aptX codec on it, which Sony chose to stop using on subsequent releases.
-When it was released the WH-1000XM3 had good ANC—and it’s still pretty good—but it has been surpassed by newer headphones.
-With that said, surely the price will drop with the latest WH-1000XM5 release, so it will be a great deal by then.
+When it was released, the WH-1000XM3 had good ANC—and it’s still pretty good—but it has been surpassed by newer headphones.
+With that said, surely the price dropped with the latest WH-1000XM5 release, and it can be had for $349.99 at Best Buy.

 Yes!
 Both the WH-1000XM5 and QC 45 also come in white.